xbeat/Machine-Learning/README.md

 Introduction to LoRA Finetuning

 LoRA (Low-Rank Adaptation) is a technique for efficiently fine-tuning large language models (LLMs) with minimal computational resources.
 It works by adding small, trainable matrices to the model's attention layers, allowing for task-specific adaptation without modifying the entire model.
 This approach significantly reduces the number of trainable parameters and memory requirements.

+## Parameters vs Hyperparameters in Machine Learning

+Parameters vs Hyperparameters in Machine Learning

+Parameters and hyperparameters are fundamental concepts in machine learning, but they are often confused.
+This presentation will clarify the differences between these two important elements and demonstrate their roles using Python examples.

 ## Mastering Bias, Variance, Overfitting, and Underfitting in Python